YINI-lang/YINI-spec/YINI-Specification.md

 ### 6.1.
 Raw Strings (R-Strings)
 In (Raw) strings, the backslash (`\`) is treated as a literal character — **it is "just a backslash"**.
 This means escape sequences are not interpreted, and most special characters can be included directly.

-However, Raw strings **cannot contain newlines**, as they must appear on a single line.
+However, Raw strings **cannot contain newlines**, as they MUST appear on a single line.

 For multi-line Raw strings, see Triple-quoted string literals.